mobilinkd/tk-x90-programmer-pcb/README.md

 components](https://github.com/mobilinkd/tk-x90-mic-connector-housing)
 completed and partially assembled.

+We are going to assemble the USB serial connector end of the cable first.

  1. Cut an the Ethernet cable to the desired length.
  1. Cut off any RJ-45 connectors that are attached at either end.
  1. Cut back about 10-15mm of the outer insulation from one end.